pyxelr/recommendations-for-engineers/README.md

 -   [Bullets.tech](https://bullets.tech/) <--- scientific papers summarized in few bullet points
 -   [Data Science Weekly](https://www.datascienceweekly.org/) <--- featuring curated news, articles and jobs related to Data Science.
 You can read the [archive](https://www.datascienceweekly.org/newsletters) at any time
+-   [DEV Community](https://dev.to/settings/notifications) <--- weekly newsletter of top 7 posts (activate in settings of your account)
 -   [GitHub Trending Repos](https://github.com/vitalets/github-trending-repos) <--- subscribe to weekly/daily sets of trending repositories from different languages
 -   [Hacker Newsletter](https://hackernewsletter.com/) <--- weekly newsletter of best posts from Hacker News
 -   [Highbrow](https://gohighbrow.com/) <--- choose a topic to learn and receive a daily message